12. Lesson 10 Motor¶

 In this experiment, we use alligator clip wire to connect our motor.

-If we want to use potentiometer to control the motor speed, then how to design circuit and program.
-We look forward to your comments and further discussions with us.
+If we want to use a potentiometer to control the motor speed, then how to design circuit and program.